BLaurent/haproxy-buildpack/README.md

 # haproxy-buildpack

-This is a Heroku buildpack for haproxy.
+Cloud Foundry buildpack for haproxy.

 You can specify the haproxy version by putting the full link in the VERSION file.